INDUSTRIAL CHEMICALS – KNOWN CARCINOGEN (IARC 1)

 Although exposure to formaldehyde has decreased over time, exposure still occurs in a wide variety of occupations and industries.
-The wood product manufacturing and hospital industries are among the largest exposed industrial groups in Canada.
-In terms of occupations, the largest groups of workers exposed to formaldehyde are furniture and fixture assemblers.
+Hospitals and full-service restaurants and limited service eating places are among the largest exposed industrial groups in Canada.
+In terms of occupations, the largest groups of workers exposed to formaldehyde are cooks, motor vehicle assemblers, inspectors and testers, registered nurses and registered psychiatric nurses, and furniture and fixture assemblers and inspectors.

 In wood panel manufacturing, formaldehyde is released when heating adhesives, which can expose press operating and maintenance workers.
 In furniture manufacturing, formaldehyde is released when preparing and applying varnishes or paints (especially when applied with a spray gun), and drying.
 Therefore, painters, manual labourers working at dryers, and maintenance workers can also be exposed.

 Other occupations with acute exposure to formaldehyde include embalmers, pathology lab workers, wood, and pulp and paper processing workers.
 Health care professionals (nurses, dentists, and pharmacists) may also be exposed while using or cleaning up medical products and equipment.[1,36]